ayoayco/blog/_posts/2023-12-21-reactive-custom-elements-with-html-dataset.md

 ## What is reactivity

-The essence of reactivity is this: when a state changed, the view is immediately updated.
+The essence of reactivity is this: when a state changed, the view (or another state) is immediately updated.
 They are synchronized.

 JS frameworks have different approaches for this, with some better than others depending on certain situations.
 (It's a fun topic to nerd about.)